Our Privacy Principles

 It is important that the information contained in your records is both accurate and current.
 If your customer information changes, please keep us informed.
 The easiest way to access, verify, or update your customer information is in the Online Customer Service Center.
 You can also tell us of any changes through the methods in the Contact Us section at the bottom of the home page on our website.

-At Hawaiian Electric Company, Maui Electric Company, and Hawaii Electric Light Company, we believe that informed consumers make better decisions about energy.
+At Hawaiian Electric, we believe that informed consumers make better decisions about energy.
 That's why we think it is important that you have access to your usage data.
 We provide your electric usage profile for the past year on your bill and in your account in the Online Customer Service Center.
 The electric usage profile for your meter can help you monitor your electricity use.
 Additionally, some customers may participate in optional energy programs and pilots, which may offer access to additional usage data.